productiveme/meteor-base/README.md

 ### Step 1: Bootstrap `Dockerfile` from template

-Copy `example/default.dockerfile` (or `example/app-with-native-dependencies.dockerfile` if your app has native dependencies that require compilation such as `bcrypt`, or if your app is using a version of Meteor older than 1.8.1) into the root of your project and rename it `Dockerfile`.
+Copy `example/default.dockerfile` (or `example/app-with-native-dependencies.dockerfile` if your app has native dependencies that require compilation such as `bcrypt`) into the root of your project and rename it `Dockerfile`.
 This file assumes that your Meteor app is one level down from the root in a folder named `app`; either move your app there, or edit `Dockerfile` to point to your desired path (or the root of your project).
 Leave `Dockerfile` at the root.

 ### Step 2: Set the correct Meteor version in the `Dockerfile`